Guitar Fretboard Notes

 These strings, also called external strings (because they are at the upper and lower border of the fretboard) have different pitches, but their note names are the same .

-So actually we just have to memorize the notes of 5 strings!
+So we just have to memorize the notes of 5 strings!

-The notes on the 6th (thickest) string are the same of the 1st (thinnest) string!
-Click to zoom
+The notes on the 6th (thickest) string are the same as the 1st (thinnest) string!

-On chord diagrams, tabs and other kind of guitar music notation, if you find a fret numbered with 0 , that means that you should play the string open, without pressing any fret
+On chord diagrams, tabs and another kind of guitar music notation, if you find a fret numbered with 0 , that means that you should play the string open, without pressing any fret

 Here's the reason: in music, there are in